sp-soul/sp-soul.github.io/_posts/2020-07-08-useful-shortcuts-to-reduce-mouse-use.md

 ```

 With this set up I can, for example, use `CMD + OPTION + G` to head straight to Google Chrome.
-Think about all of the typically interactions you might use to find Google Chrome:
+Think about all of the typical interactions you might use to find Google Chrome:

 - 🖱 Navigated with a mouse/trackpad to the dock and click on the icon
-- 🕰  `CMD + Tab` to open the application selector and cycle to Google Chrome (Could be quite a few if you have a lot of application in)
+- 🕰  `CMD + Tab` to open the application selector and cycle to Google Chrome (could be quite a few if you have a lot of applications open)
 - 🖱 If it’s visible on screen, moving your cursor to the window and clicking on it
 - 🖱 Clicking through the applications folder to find Google Chrome